flecsi/flecsi/doc/sphinx/src/user-guide/data-model.rst

 Topologies with :ref:`ghosts <ghost-elements>` also use privileges to determine when copies are required to give a task access to updated ghost data.
 In this case multiple privileges are specified to describe access to exclusive, shared, and/or ghost elements.
+If no privilege grants write permission (*e.g.*, with ``flecsi::field<double>::accessor<flecsi::ro, flecsi::ro, flecsi::na>``), the accessor will produce the ``const``-qualified version of the field type.
+However, it is impossible to so restrict some but not all index points (for, say, ``flecsi::field<double>::accessor<flecsi::rw, flecsi::ro, flecsi::ro>``); if the client modifies elements for which it has no write permission, the behavior is undefined.

+The first access to each field must be write-only, except that the ghosts may be no-access to indicate that the initial values need to be copied to other colors as usual.

 Mutators
 ------------------------------------------------------------------------